John-Nagle/lslutils/npc/README.md

 All this planning is done before character movement starts.
 It takes about 0.5 to 5 seconds, depending on path length and clutter.

 Once a path has been planned, the character follows it using keyframe animation.

+*This system does not turn on the full Second Life character pathfinding system.* So there's no overhead when characters are not moving.
+When they are moving, overhead seems to be about 1ms/frame for one character.
+(Further timing needed.)

 ### Path following